 - Developing activity schedules and leisure skills training

-- Facilitating a parent support group
+- Facilitating a parent support

 - Collaborating with parents and schools to transition children comfortably back to the district, when that is the goal